 Well, the next variables are known from previous chapters.
 Also the initialization of SDL 2.0 and the creation of the window and the renderer are known already.
 So we should proceed to the next code chunk now.

-a font is prepared to be used.
+prepares a font.
 The first parameter “_file” asks for the absolute file path of the font.
 The parameter “ptsize” asks for an integer value which determines the size of the font.
 The larger the value, the larger the letters will appear finally (just as known from text editors).
 Anyway, if you choose too large size the largeste size will be chosen.

 further shaping of the appearence of the text can be performed.
 All the procedures need to know as first argument to which font they should be applied, so “ttfFont” in our case.
 Then the style can be set by the constants shown in the following table, which are kind of self-explanatory.
 By OR’ing the style constants you can even combine them as shown in the example code.
 The text shall be in italics and underlined.